pikatchu/closedsource/book/0004-hidden_room.md

 different.
 They were forbidden.

 Leo stepped closer, reading the titles.
-"The Art of Computer Programming", "Computer Systems: A Programmer’s Perspective", "Operating Systems: Design and Implementation".
+"The Art of Computer Programming", "Computer Systems: A Programmer's Perspective", "Operating Systems: Design and Implementation".

 He recognized none of them, but he could feel their importance.
 Elias